dpwiese/personal-website/content/posts/react-native-charts-package.md

 ```

 Note the need to install `react-native-webview` as a dependency.
-While this is a dependency of `@dpwiese/react-native-canvas-charts`, I haven't yet figured out how to make autolinking work for dependencies which themselves have native dependencies, as is the case here.
+While this is already a dependency of `@dpwiese/react-native-canvas-charts`, I haven't yet figured out how to make autolinking work for dependencies which themselves have native dependencies, as is the case here.
 The workaround for now is to require `react-native-webview` be installed along with `@dpwiese/react-native-canvas-charts` which isn't so bad.

 This seemed like a problem many others would have already encountered and thus have a straightforward solution.
 I only found resources like the Stack Overflow post [React-Native autolink a dependency of a dependency](https://stackoverflow.com/questions/60707869/react-native-autolink-a-dependency-of-a-dependency) and [How do I add a react-native library containing native code as a dependency in my library?](https://github.com/callstack/react-native-builder-bob#how-do-i-add-a-react-native-library-containing-native-code-as-a-dependency-in-my-library) which weren't much help.

 After installing the package, it can be used as shown below.
-See the package's` [README.md](https://github.com/dpwiese/react-native-canvas-charts/blob/master/README.md) for more information.
+See the package's [README.md](https://github.com/dpwiese/react-native-canvas-charts/blob/master/README.md) for more information.

 ```jsx
 import { Chart, SetData } from "@dpwiese/react-native-canvas-charts/ChartJs";